kapooky/Tariq-sBlog/_posts/scraping-linkedin/2020-12-15-scraping-linkedin.md

 ---
 layout: post
-title: Scraping 10,000 Linkin-job postings using linkedin-jobs-scraper
+title: Scraping 24,000 Linkedin Job Ads
 date: 2020-12-15 05:06 +0700
 ---

 Job hunting is always a pain.
 Spending hours upon hours sifting through countless companies's tech stack hoping that it matches your own skill set can be quite cumbersome.
 Hence why I decided to write a script that find jobs for me!
 But first, I needed to write a scraper.

+A scraper is a program that "scrapes" information on webpages.
 Thankfully, I didn't have to write the scraper.
 The kind people on github already invented the wheel for me.
 By using their open-source scraper, I could easily scrape thousands of job-listings from the comfort of my terminal.
 The scraper also came with built-in search filters shown below:

 ```py
     Query(